TheJoJo1/MCPlugin_CustomJoin-LeaveMessage/README.md

-This is a Plugin for the Minecraft Server Nethercraft (play-nethercraft.de)
+This is a Plugin for a Minecraft Server

 It modyfies the Join and Leave messages on a Minecraft Server.